 Wedding Tent Lighting Ideas

-Fairy Light Canopy: Here we use a large number of string lights, attached at the edge of the ceiling that then curves upwards into the center of the ceiling.
+Fairy Light Canopy: Use a large number of string lights, attached at the edge of the ceiling that then curves upwards into the center of the ceiling.
 This enhances the curves and flow of the ceiling – and creates a fanciful starry lighting effect.

 Paper Lanterns: Because these are light weight light fixtures, they can be easily suspended from the ceiling of the tent.
 They come in a number of colors to suite the style of wedding you are trying to create: (white, orange, purple, etc.) Larger than average paper lanterns work best to fill up a large tent space.

 Chandeliers are also an option.
 Some tent companies will have chandeliers on hand or party/lighting companies also rent them out.
-Chandeliers work in creating focal points, so above the dance floor, an entrance or over the head table will be some of the best areas to use them.
+Chandeliers create focal points, so hang them above the dance floor, an entrance, or over the head table.

 Gobos: Gobo lighting is when you put a stencil (aka gobo) over a light fixture.
 What you get are surfaces lit with shapes and designs.
 These can also be used on walls and on the dance floor.
 So stars, hearts or abstract designs can be projected onto the ceiling – adding to the wedding tent decorations.